 June in Alaska is a revelation.
 The mountains awaken, the skies stretch endlessly, and a surge of life sweeps over the wild frontier.
 Wondering what to do in Alaska in June?
 You’ve come to the right place.
-Here’s how to experience the best of the “Last Frontier” when it’s bathed in glorious daylight.
+Here’s how to experience the best of the “Last Frontier” when bathed in glorious daylight.

 June Weather in Alaska